alexeygrigorev/mlwiki.org/index.php/Secondary_Storage.md

 ---
-title: "Secondary Storage"
 layout: default
 permalink: /index.php/Secondary_Storage
+tags:
+- computer-architecture
+- database-systems-architecture
+title: Secondary Storage
 ---

-# Secondary Storage

 ## Secondary Storage
 This is a part of the [Memory Hierarchy](Memory_Hierarchy)